 How Does Cold Weather Impact Tire Pressure?

-In most vehicles, the TPMS symbol is a yellow symbol that lights up on the dashboard in the shape of a tire cross-section (a horse shoe shape) with an exclamation point.
+In most vehicles, the TPMS symbol is a yellow symbol that lights up on the dashboard in the shape of a tire cross-section (a horseshoe shape) with an exclamation point.
 Newer model cars have a tire pressure monitor built in for each wheel that constantly measures the inflation of that tire.

 According to AAA, for every 10 degrees change in air temperature, a tire’s pressure will change by about 1-2 PSI.
-To prevent your TPMS light from coming on, check your tire pressure monthly, during the morning when tires are cold or parked for a minimum of 3 hours.
-Make sure all tires are at the PSI indicated in your owner’s manual.
-On many occasions, this information can also be found on a sticker fixed on either the door jamb of the driver’s side door, inside the glove compartment, inside of the gas cover or on the underside of the trunk cover.
+To prevent your TPMS light from coming on, check your tire pressure monthly and make sure all 4 tires are at the PSI indicated in your owner’s manual.
+If you aren’t sure where your owner’s manual is, sometimes the recommended PSI can be found on a sticker fixed on the door jamb of the driver’s side door, inside the glove compartment, inside the gas cover, or on the underside of the trunk cover.